 Explore the difference between feelings and emotions, the disparity between truths and facts, and the countless benefits of mindful living.
-If you consider yourself spiritual but not religious, then you're at the right place.
+If you consider yourself spiritual but not religious, you're at the right place.
 And if you want to lead a simple and uncomplicated life with happiness at your fingertips, then you'll want to read Buddhist Boot Camp and Faithfully Religionless more than once!

 Ten years ago, when I left the corporate world and moved to Hawaii, I started emailing my friends and family every month to let them know what’s going on in my life.
 About eight years later, my friend Kim suggested that I share those emails with the world because she found the letters inspirational, and she figured other people would benefit from reading them as well.
 That’s how the blog-to-book Buddhist Boot Camp was born!
 Each chapter is only a page or two long, and you can read them in any order.

-Faithfully Religionless reads more like a conversation that we might have on a park bench somewhere.
+Faithfully Religionless reads more like a conversation we might have on a park bench somewhere.
 It is an open and honest memoir that gets more intimately personal than Buddhist Boot Camp did, while still sharing the underlying intention to awaken, enlighten, enrich and inspire.